 Trustees' Scholar.
-The Trustees' Scholar Award, FHU's largest merit award, is equal to \$15,000 per year (limited to 8 full-time semesters) and is awarded to those who have earned a cumulative high school GPA of at least a 3.50 and at least an ACT score of 30 or an SAT score of at least 1360.
+The Trustees' Scholar Award, FHU's largest merit award, is equal to \$15,000 per year (limited to 8 full-time semesters) and is awarded to those who have earned a cumulative high school GPA of at least a 3.00 and at least an ACT score of 30 or an SAT score of at least 1360.
 (Only national ACT or SAT scores can be used to establish eligibility for the Trustees' Scholarship.)
 All Trustees' Scholars must maintain a 3.40 cumulative GPA each semester enrolled at FHU [excluding dual enrollment hours, College-Level Examination Program (CLEP), or AP hours] to maintain distinction as a Trustees' Scholar.
 Students who fall below a 3.40 cumulative GPA during any semester will have one (1) semester of probation.
 A student will not lose the Trustees' Scholar Award during the probationary semester.
-At the end of the probationary semester, if a Trustees' Scholar has not achieved a 3.40 cumulative GPA he/she will lose his/her Trustees' Scholar Award for the next semester and all subsequent semesters unless he/she qualifies for the Trustees' Scholar Award reinstatement.
-The office of student financial services will award Trustees' Scholars a lesser scholarship award should a Trustees' Scholar lose the Trustees' Scholar Award but still maintain a 3.00 GPA for that semester (and all subsequent semesters, providing the student maintains a 3.00 GPA).
-A student qualifies for Trustees' Scholar Award reinstatement by bringing his/her GPA up to a 3.40 and submitting the required form to the office of student financial services.
+At the end of the probationary semester, if a Trustees' Scholar Award for the next semester and all subsequent semesters unless he/she qualifies for the Trustees' Scholars' Scholar Award reinstatement.
+The Office of Student Financial Services will award Trustees' Scholars a lesser scholarship award should a Trustees' Scholar lose the Trustees' Scholar Award but still maintain a 3.00 GPA for that semester (and all subsequent semesters, providing the student maintains a 3.00 GPA).
+A student qualifies for Trustees' Scholar Award reinstatement by bringing his/her GPA up to a 3.40 and submitting the required form to the Office of Student Financial Services.
 Recipients of this award must live in University housing or a lesser award will be given.

 National Merit Finalists.
 Students achieving this honor will receive a \$15,000 per year award.
-To receive this scholarship, please send the official score report to the office of admissions.
+To receive this scholarship, please send the official score report to the Office of Admissions.
 A photocopy will not be accepted.
 Students awarded this scholarship must maintain a 3.40 college cumulative GPA, which is evaluated after every semester.
 Recipients of this award must live in University housing or a lesser award will be given.